apache/flink/docs/content/docs/concepts/glossary.md

 Formerly, a Flink Session Cluster was also known as a Flink Cluster in *session mode*.
 Compare to [Flink Application Cluster](#flink-application-cluster).

+#### Session Windows

+punctuated by a gap of inactivity

 #### Sharding

 #### Shuffling

 #### Side Outputs

+more than one output stream from a Flink operator, Beyond error reporting, side outputs are also a good way to implement an n-way split of a stream.

 #### Sink

+#### Sliding Window

+with overlap

 #### Snapshot

+a generic term referring to a global, consistent image of the state of a Flink job.
+A snapshot includes a pointer into each of the data sources (e.g., an offset into a file or Kafka partition), as well as a copy of the state from each of the job’s stateful operators that resulted from having processed all of the events up to those positions in the sources.

+Flink periodically takes persistent snapshots of all the state in every operator and copies these snapshots somewhere more durable, such as a distributed file system.

+full or incremental

+Flink uses a variant of the Chandy-Lamport algorithm known as asynchronous barrier snapshotting.

 #### Source